Chill or no chill? study tests best temperature for breathing tubes to prevent sore throat

 Summary

-This study looked at whether storing a breathing tube (laryngeal mask airway) at a cold temperature (10-12°C) versus room temperature (22-25°C) could reduce sore throat after surgery.
+This study looked at whether storing a breathing tube (laryngeal mask airway) at a cold temperature (10-12°C) or room temperature (22-25°C) changes how often patients have a sore throat after surgery.
 172 adults having planned surgery under general anesthesia took part.
-Researchers checked for sore throat, cough, and trouble swallowing at several times up to 24 hours after the operation.
+Researchers asked about sore throat, cough, and trouble swallowing at several times after the operation.
+The goal was to find a simple way to reduce discomfort after anesthesia.

 Disclaimer